JasonFeng98/JasonFengFintech-590/Week06/README.md

-Please follwing the code in the notbook and you can get answer close to my report
+Week 6 Project Run code in the folder Follow the step by step in the file.
+You can get the same output as code file show